Homemade Oat Milk

 With food allergies on the rise, there has been an influx of food alternatives to supermarket shelves.
 You can now pretty much find an alternative to any food you want.
 In the milk department alone, there are several alternatives to cow’s milk: nut milks (e.g., cashew, almond, etc.), soy milk, rice milk, hemp milk, flax milk, pea milk, coconut milk, etc. But what if you try many of these and still have an issue?
 It could be that there was a cross contamination issue, or there is something else in there that is bothering you.
-For example, while I am not allergic to almonds according to my allergy testing, when I drink almond milk I still feel funny.
-I’ve tried other milks and have had the same problem.
-This leads me to believe that it is one of the additives that is bothering me.
+Because there are many other additives in store-bought alternative milks, it could be any one of those.
 The best solution to this is to just make your own.
-The cheapest milk to make on your own by far, is oat milk.
+The cheapest milk to make on your own by far, is homemade oat milk.
 While I don’t feel the need to drink milk regularly anymore, I do have some baking recipes that really benefit from the addition of milk because of its creamy texture.
 I know I can substitute with canned coconut milk, but I don’t always want a coconut flavor in my dishes.
 This homemade oat milk is really easy to make, comes together in less than 10 minutes, and it only has two ingredients.
 A bonus to making your own homemade oat milk, is that you can reuse the leftover oat milk pulp in chocolate chip oatmeal pulp cookies!
 It’s a win-win situation if you ask me :).

 What is Oat Milk?